barentsen/python-course/README.md

     ipython notebook

-When you have finished editing the lectures, you can automatically generate static HTML files and slides from the ipython notebook files by using:
+When you have finished editing the lectures, you can automatically generate static HTML files and slides from the ipython notebook files using:

     python setup.py build